-You will also need a 3” deep roast pan that is large enough for your meat, and it needs to have at least 1” on each side.
+You will need a 3” deep roasting pan that is large enough for your meat.
+You need at least 1” on each side for your meat.
 You can buy a disposable aluminum pan at the grocery store that will work if you do not have a roasting pan large enough to cook this boston butt.

 A digital thermometer with an alarm is also handy, but not necessary if you have a regular meat thermometer.
 In addition, this recipe calls for the meat to be soaked in a brine solution for 12 to 24 hours, so you need a 2 gallon ziploc bag, or in my case I happened to have a very large bowl with a lid to marinate the roast as I did not have a 2 gallon bag.

 Mix all spices and other ingredients together well, and store in an airtight container.
-This allow the various spices to blend together if you mix them a day ahead.
+This allows the various spices to blend together if you mix them a day ahead.

 - 1 tbsp ground cumin

 - 1/2 cup brown sugar

 - 3 tbsp dry rub mix (I used Gourmet Warehouse Applewood Smoke)